Juvenile lemon shark in the shallows at Half Moon Bay Lagoon.

 In many cases, Barracudas likely view humans as larger predators and are hoping to get scraps of a feast!

-You’re probably a lot more likely to be in a serious car accident on your way to the airport than being a victim of a shark attack in the Turks and Caicos Islands, but the following may reduce your risk:
+You’re probably a lot more likely to be in a serious car accident on your way to the airport than being a victim of a shark attack in the Turks and Caicos Islands, yet if you're looking to reduce shark attack risks, consider the the following:

 Sharks tend to be more active in the evening and early morning, so if you’d like to reduce any possible risk, consider not swimming at these times, especially in areas of poor visibility.